 Neutralization is a chemical reaction in which acid and base react to form salt and water.
-Hydrogen (H+) ions and hydroxide (OH- ions) reacts with each other to form water.
-The strong acid and strong base neutralization have the pH value of 7.
-Let’s find out more about Neutralization.
+Hydrogen (H+) ions and hydroxide (OH- ions) react with each other to form water.
+The strong acid and strong base neutralization have a pH value of 7.
+Let’s find out more about the Neutralization reaction.

 For example, Acid + Base —-> Salt + Water i. e.
 NaOH (Sodium Hydroxide, a base) + HCl (Hydrochloric acid, an acid) ——> NaCl (Salt) + H2O (Water)

 Browse more Topics under Acids Bases And Salts